 The health care needs of adolescents are diverse.
 Some conditions are severe, while others are mild to moderate.
 It is important for all children to have timely health visits, including screenings.
 Early identification of special health care needs, which might require more frequent services and additional support are generally covered by most insurance plans.
-For more information visit: http://cahpp.org/project/the-catalyst-center/.
+For more information visit: https://ciswh.org/project/the-catalystcenter/.

-This publication was supported by the Nevada Division of Public and Behavioral Health through Grant Number BO4MC29352/B04MC30626 from the Health Resources and Services Administration (HRSA).
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of HRSA.
+This publication was supported by the Nevada State Department of Health and Human Services through Grant Number BO4MC32556 from the Health Resources and Services Administration (HRSA).
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Department nor HRSA.
 Yearly visits are important because medical, dental, or behavioral health problems can be discovered before your teen feels sick or develops a life threatening complication.